Akshay1557/retail-business/README.md

 Retail businesses generate large volumes of transactional data containing information about customers, products, sales, discounts, shipping, and profitability.

-However, raw transaction data alone does not provide clear answers to important business questions.

 This project analyzes retail data to identify:

 * Sales and revenue performance